Creating an RDS database on AWS

 In AWS, enter RDS in the search box or select RDS from the dropdown button on the top left of the page.
 Once inside RDS, click on the Create database button.

-Select PostgreSQL or MySQL as the engine type.
-For this example we will choose PostgreSQL on its latest version available in AWS at the time of writing (12.4-R1).
+Select PostgreSQL as the engine type.
+We’ll choose the latest version available in AWS at the time of writing (12.4-R1).

 Templates: you can leave “Production” selected, or choose any other option that better suits your needs.